redwoodjs/redwood/docs/docs/auth/auth0.md

 That should be enough; now, things should just work.
 Let's make sure: if this is a brand new project, generate a home page.
-There we'll try sign up by destructuring `signUp` from the `useAuth` hook (import that from `'src/auth'`).
+There we'll try to sign up by destructuring `signUp` from the `useAuth` hook (import that from `'src/auth'`).
 We'll also destructure and display `isAuthenticated` to see if it worked:

 ```
 yarn rw g page home /